201st Regional Support Group

 The 201st Regional Support Group (201st RSG) is a regional support group of the United States Army and the Georgia Army National Guard.

-It was established as of October 1, 2013 from the former 78th Homeland Response Force.
-It is formally designated the "'Region IV HRF / 201st RSG"'.
-On November 1, 2010, the 201st RSG became the 201st Homeland Response Force.
-On October 1, 2013, it took its current designation.
+The original 201st Quartermaster Battalion was established in 2004.
+It appears to have become the 201st RSG in 2006 or 2007.

+In 2010, the 78th Troop Command was selected as one of ten regional homeland response forces in the nation.
+The 78th TC maintained the HRF mission until the establishment of the 201st Regional Support Group as a separate major command on October 1, 2013.
+It is formally designated the "'Region IV HRF / 201st RSG."'

-Once home-stationed in Decatur, it has, since Jan.
-11, 2011, occupied the former headquarters of Naval Air Station Atlanta at what has become the Clay National Guard Center since late September 2009.
-As 2011 progressed, many of the units that make up the Region IV HRF have been relocated from their present armories to facilities at Clay.
+Once home-stationed in Decatur, Georgia, it has, since Jan.
+11, 2011, occupied parts of the former Naval Air Station Atlanta at what has become the Clay National Guard Center since late September 2009.
+Many of the Region IV HRF's units were relocated to barracks at Clay in the course of 2011.

 Mission

 The Region IV HRF / 201st RSG mission is to man, train and equip a homeland response force that can provide a response capability to assist civil authorities in saving lives and mitigating suffering in response to a chemical, biological, radiological, nuclear, and explosives incident.
 At the same time, the 201st must provide trained and ready troops to support overseas contingency operations.

 The HRFs are designed to foster a dialogue between regional first responders and other agencies.
 The Region IV HRF plays an important role at the regional level in terms of helping develop and build regional plans and in working with southeastern emergency managers to build a functioning and cohesive connective tissue at the regional level.
 One of the important concerns the HRF construction seeks to alleviate is the need to respond to multiple, simultaneous disasters.
 Through these HRFs, the Georgia Department of Defense has the federal capacity to command and control response to multiple disasters or emergencies throughout the nation, simultaneously.